Yufuin is a small town of around 36,000 people nestled in the picturesque valley below Mount Yufu-dake near Beppu on the southern island of Kyushu.

 25km inland from Beppu on the coast on the road to Mount Aso, Yufuin is a very different kind of onsen resort to its more famous neighbor by the sea.

-Whereas Beppu has always been a hot spring town catering to male visitors with its red-light district and sex museum (now sadly closed) included, Yufuin was from the onset supposed to be very different - a thoroughly clean and healthy place geared towards women and young families.
+Whereas Beppu has always been a hot spring town catering to male visitors with its red-light district and sex museum (now sadly closed) included, Yufuin was from the onset supposed to be very different - a thoroughly clean and healthy place geared towards women and young families, with lots of cultural activities, art galleries and museums on offer.

 In recent years, Yufuin has become a rather twee resort popular with coach tours of senior citizens.